Get a free, no obligation personal loan quote with rates as low as 6.99%

 • If your spouse or partner is not eligible and you don’t have children living at home, the CRA will calculate your CWB amount as if you were single.

-• While both spouses/partners may be eligible, one of you will receive the CWB.
-You can choose the receiver for yourselves or the CRA will do it on your behalf.
+• While both spouses/partners may be eligible, only one of you will receive the CWB.
+You can choose the person who will receive the benefit or the CRA will do it on your behalf.

 How Do You Apply For The Canada Workers Benefit (CWB) Tax Credit?

-• If you are filing a paper income tax return, fill out and submit “Schedule 6, Canada Workers Benefit”.
+• Paper Application: If you are filing a paper income tax return, fill out and submit “Schedule 6, Canada Workers Benefit”.

-• If you are filing your tax return electronically, follow the instructions as indicated on your certified tax software.
+• Tax Software: If you are filing your tax return electronically, file Schedule 6 through your tax software.

 • If your spouse or common-law partner qualifies for the disability tax credit, they must claim their regular CWB and their disability supplement.